Frustrated quantum spin systems in small triangular lattices studied with a numerical method: Spatially Completely Anisotropic Triangular Lattice (SCATL)

-To further explore the nature of the truly quantum disordered phase, we restrict now our analysis to the quantum phase diagram along the diagonal line depicted in Fig.~\ref{fig:NC} which crosses several quantum phases including the putative QSL (8).
+To further explore the nature of the truly quantum disordered phase, we restrict now our analysis to the quantum phase diagram along the diagonal line depicted in Fig.~\ref{fig:NC}, which crosses several quantum phases including the assumed gapped QSL (8).
 In the top row of Fig.~\ref{fig:Overlap_SL}, we display $\langle S(\vec{k})\rangle_d$ for some selected points along this line.
-Its inspection allows for an easy identification of two 2D N\'eel phases at the extrems of this quantum phase diagram, the first one examplarized at $t_2=0.2,\; t_3=0.6$ and the second one at $t_2=2.6,\; t_3=1.65$.
+Its inspection allows for an easy identification of two 2D N\'eel phases at the extremes of this quantum phase diagram.
+The first one exemplified at $t_2=0.2,\; t_3=0.6$, and the second one at $t_2=2.6,\; t_3=1.65$.
 Between them, we find the expected spiral phase at $t_2=1,\;t_3=0.95$.
-Finally, between the 2D N\'eel phases and the spiral one, there are two regions (circa $t_2=0.65,\;t_3=0.8$ and $t_2=1.5,\; t_3=1.15$) whose spin structure factor does not correspond to any order.
-In the middle row of the same figure, we plot the corresponding overlap $O_p=|\bra{\psi_p}\psi_0\rangle|$ for all configurations $p$, sorted by energy.
+Finally, between the 2D N\'eel phases and the spiral one, there are two regions (circa $t_2=0.65,\;t_3=0.8$ and $t_2=1.5,\; t_3=1.15$), whose spin structure factor does not correspond to any order.
+In the middle row of the same figure, we plot the corresponding overlap $O_p=|\bra{\psi_p}\psi_0\rangle|$ for all configurations $p$, sorted by their energy.
 The energy bias for post-selection is there indicated by a dashed vertical line.
-For the 2D N\'eel order, $O_p$ slowly decreases as $\epsilon_p$ increases meaning that quasi degenerate states correspond to alike ground states.
-A similar behaviour is observed for the spiral phase though $O_p$ has two branches around $O_p=1$ and $0$.
-They correspond to the two orthogonal chirialities of the spiral ground state.
-In contrast, the "gapped QSL" phase, shows a radically different behaviour.
-All set of post-selected configurations (i.e., $\epsilon_p<0.01$), might correspond to very different ground states.
-This feature reconciles with the description of a gapped QSL as a massive superposition of very different states, as could be a resonating valence bound solid \cite{Anderson73}.
-Finally, in the last row of Fig.~\ref{fig:Overlap_SL} we display the value of the order parameter $M_p$ (as defined in \ref{Eq:Sk}) for all configurations.
-While ordered quantum phases have a very small dispersion of the order parameter, the dispersion becomes much more significant for the putative gapped QSL making its average value meaningless.\\ We conclude our study by calculating entanglement properties for the same parameters of the previous figure.
-In Fig.~\ref{fig:entanglement} (top panel), we show the averaged concurrence, ${\mathcal{C}}_{ij}$, between NN along the three lattice directions ($t_1,t_2,t_3$) as well as its dispersion.
-The vertical arrows in the figures point out the location of the different quantum phases (2D N\'eel--QSL--spiral--QSL--2D N\'eel ) under study in Fig.~\ref{fig:Overlap_SL}.
-As expected, the spiral phase has an isotropic concurrence along all directions.
-The concurrence also signals the two preferred directions in the 2D N\'eel phases.
-Though ${\mathcal{C}}_{ij}$ cannot detect long range entanglement, in the putative QSL phases the dispersion is larger than in the ordered phases meaning that the NN entanglement can be different in energy compatible configurations.
-Again, this merges with the idea of a ground state which is a superposition of very different states.
-In the bottom panel, we display the geometrical entanglement.
-In the same figure, we also plot the overlap of the post-selected states with the classical product state ansatz corresponding to a 2D N\'eel and spiral phases.
-QSL have small classical order and a larger entanglement as compared with ordered phases, displaying yet another characteristic feature of QSL beside their massive ground state superpositions.\\
+For the 2D N\'eel order, $O_p$ slowly decreases as $\epsilon_p$ increases, meaning that quasi-degenerate states correspond to alike ground states.
+A similar behavior is observed for the spiral phase, except $O_p$ has two branches around $O_p=1$ and $0$.
+They correspond to the two orthogonal chiralities of the spiral ground state.
+In contrast, the "gapped QSL" phase shows a radically different behavior.
+All set of post-selected configurations (i.e., $\epsilon_p<0.01$) might correspond to very different ground states.